pulumi/docs/content/blog/2018-year-at-a-glance/index.md

 ---
 title: "2018 Year at a Glance"
 authors: ["joe-duffy"]
-tags: []
+tags: ["Pulumi"]
 date: "2018-12-31"

-description: "It’s been an incredible year and as we close out 2018, I was reflecting on our progress here at Pulumi this past year."
+summary: "It’s been an incredible year and as we close out 2018, I was reflecting on our progress here at Pulumi."
 ---

 As we close out 2018, and enter into